ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 standard serialization/deserialization libraries for Leo types may be provided for this, as an independent and more generally useful feature.

-It may make sense to have a circuit type for the special `input` variable, which includes two slots for the two old records.
+Given that a transaction input consists of two records and possibly additional information, it makes sense to also have a circuit type `TransactionInput`, which includes two `Record` slots and possibly additional slots.

+Additionally, it makes sense to have a circuit type `TransactionOutput` that describes the output data of a transaction that is produced by the Leo program.
+This could also include two `Record` slots for the new records, or possibly "subsets" of records if the values of some record slots are calculated not by the Leo program but instead by the Leo CLI (i.e. build process).

-All these circuit types should be explicitly documented, and available to the Leo program.
+All these types should be documented, as part of the standard library.
+We will need to flesh out their exact definition, but we note that this is fairly easy to change when it is in the standard library.

+### Proposed Leo Program Execution Model

-However, we probably want `input` to be read-only, i.e. disallow assigning to an old record slot.
+We probably want `input` to be read-only, i.e. disallow assigning to an old record slot.
 Designating `input` as `const` does not seem right, as that designation normally means that it is compiled into the circuit.